bkcastro/sketch-cli/README.md

             style.css
 ```

-Notice how 0001 is created along with a child folder called sketch.

-Then you can use any text editor and start hacking away.
+Use any text editor and start hacking away.

-To see your sketches run `sketch -s` in the root directory of your sketchbook.
-The command will spin up a server allowing you to see and open your sketches.
+To see your sketches run the command `sketch server` in the root directory of your sketchbook.
 To learn more reference the server section down below.

 #### Iterate

 The power of this creative process is the ability to iterate on ideas.
-At any point when you want to explore another idea use this command `sketch -i` which will create an exact copy.
+At any point when you want to explore another idea use this command `sketch iterate`, an exact copy of the current sketch will be created.
 Make sure you are in the directory of the sketch you want to iterate.
-For example to iterate on 0001/ `cd` to 0001/ and run the command.
+For example to iterate on `0001` `cd` to `0001/` and run the command.

-Don't `cd` to 0001/sketch/ and run the command, folders named **sketch*** are treated as leaf nodes and are not scanned by the display server.
+Don't `cd` to `0001/sketch/`, folders named **sketch*** cannot hold iterations.

 ```
 My_Sketchbook/